fibo/flow-view/README.md

       return Object.assign({}, state, { view })

     case MY_ACTION:
-      // Do something related to this action, then return the state adding laso the view.
+      // Do something related to this action, then return the state adding also the view.

       // your code here